doenjon/buckEuchre/GAME_STATE_SPEC.md

     - Set currentBidder to next player who hasn't passed

   End Condition:
-    - All players except one have passed, OR
+    - All players except one have passed → winning bidder declares trump
-    - Dealer is forced to bid (all others passed, dealer must bid minimum 2)
+    - All players pass → hand is over, no scoring, deal passes to next player

-Next Phase: DECLARING_TRUMP
+Next Phase:
+  - If winner exists: DECLARING_TRUMP
+  - If all passed: DEALING (new round, next dealer)
 ```

 ### Declaring Trump Phase